-I have to say that the first hypothesis (stars that periodically 'swell and shrink') sounds terribly outlandish to me!
+You may agree that the first hypothesis (stars that periodically 'swell and shrink') sounds terribly outlandish!
 But let's get on:

 Flare stars (Wikipedia) "A flare star is a variable star that becomes very much brighter unpredictably for a few minutes at a time.
 Most flare stars are dim red dwarfs, although less massive (lighter) brown dwarfs might also be able to flare.
 The more massive (heavier) RS Canum Venaticorum variables (RS CVn) are also known to flare, but scientists understand that a companion star in a binary system causes these flares.”

 Thus, in both cases (variable and flare stars) we see that the least speculative explanation is that these stars are, quite simply, binary star systems whose brightness periodically dips due to one companion obscuring the other.
 There may be no need to classify them as anything else but double/ binary stars.

 Here are a some relevant extracts from the book “Astronomy of to-day”, by Cecil G. Dolmage (1910):